France is one of the most popular holiday destinations for tourists all over the world.

 There is an inside courtyard with a beautiful patio where you can relax and enjoy a glass of local wine.

 7.7.
 French Alps

-The best location to enjoy the French Alps is Chamonix, the highest village from the entire country.
+The best location to enjoy the French Alps is Chamonix, the highest village in the entire country.

 The hotels offer a free shuttle to the slopes and are located very close to an ice rink and a cinema.

-The hotel has a huge spa with sauna, steam bath, fitness centre and pool.
+The hotel has a huge spa with a sauna, steam bath, fitness centre and pool.

 You can reach the city centre and the beautiful beach of Tropezina with a free shuttle from the hotel.